poppinace/sapa/README.md

 ### W9Gs -- BA
 We appreciate the reviewer for highlighting the significance of point affiliation.
-Here we will answer the questions and explain some minor issues.
+We address the concerns as follows.

 **Learnable upsampling parameters may lead to overfitting.**